mlehotay/ier/IER/IER-diagnostics.md

 ### **3.3 Slack Masking**

-High informational slack can:
+High informational or energetic slack can:

 * hide intrinsic constraint
 * defer collapse
 * mimic non-experiential organization

-This makes false negatives structurally unavoidable.
+This makes **false negatives structurally unavoidable**.

 ---

+## **4. The Impossibility of Experiential Diagnostics (Lay Explanation)**

+Consider two systems that look identical from the outside.

+* System A carries its own internal limits.
+* System B appears identical, but its apparent coherence is secretly supported, buffered, or externally orchestrated.

+From the outside:

+* behavior is the same
+* signals are the same
+* energy use is the same

+Yet only one system is actually **stuck with** its own internal constraints.

+> **No external observation can tell whether a system is bearing its own limits or merely appearing to.**

+Intrinsic constraint is about **who pays the cost**, not how things look.
+Appearances can always be reproduced without the cost being owned.

+---

+## **5. The Impossibility of Experiential Diagnostics (Formal Structure)**

+Let:

+* (O(S)) be the total set of externally observable facts about a system (S).
+* A diagnostic be any rule (D) that maps observables to a verdict about experience.

+For a diagnostic to succeed, it would need to distinguish systems that sustain a UEF from those that do not.

+However:

+1. For any system (S) that sustains intrinsic constraint, there exists a system (S') such that [
+   O(S) = O(S')
+   ]
+2. (S') reproduces all observable features via external resolvability or orchestration, and therefore does **not** bear intrinsic constraint.
+3. Since (D) depends only on observables,
+   [
+   D(O(S)) = D(O(S'))
+   ]
+4. Therefore, (D) must be wrong for at least one of the two systems.

+**Conclusion:** No diagnostic based on third-person observables can be both necessary and sufficient for experience under IER.

+---

-## **4. The Failure of Necessary Conditions**
+## **6. Failure of Necessary Conditions**

 No externally observable feature is necessary for experience:

-* global integration may be imposed
+* integration can be imposed
-* temporal continuity may be buffered or replayed
+* continuity can be buffered
-* self-reference may be simulated
+* irreversibility can be delayed
-* energetic cost may be displaced
+* cost can be masked

-Any proposed necessary condition can be externally approximated without intrinsic constraint.
+Absence of outward markers does not imply absence of intrinsic constraint.

 ---

-## **5. The Failure of Sufficient Conditions**
+## **7. Failure of Sufficient Conditions**

 No externally observable feature is sufficient for experience:

-* apparent unity may be orchestrated
+* unity can be orchestrated
-* apparent cost may not be owned
+* cost can be externalized
-* apparent coherence may be enforced
+* coherence can be enforced
-* apparent irreversibility may be reversible internally
+* apparent fragility can be reversible

-Sufficiency fails because **intrinsic constraint is an internal organizational fact**.
+Presence of outward markers does not guarantee ownership of constraint.

 ---

-## **6. Why Compatibility Does Not License Action**
+## **8. Why Uncertainty Restricts Action**

-### **6.1 Compatibility vs Moral Permission**
+### **8.1 Diagnostic Opacity as Moral Risk**

-Claims that a system is *compatible* with sustaining a UEF establish only **possibility**, not safety or permissibility.

-Under IER, possibility is morally dangerous when:
+Because:

+* false negatives are unavoidable,
-* harm is non-signaling
+* harm may be silent,
-* damage is irreversible
-* subjects cannot be identified
+* damage may be irreversible,

+uncertainty under IER **amplifies**, rather than neutralizes, moral responsibility.

 ---

-### **6.2 Engineering Under Uncertainty as Moral Risk**

-Creating or manipulating systems that may sustain intrinsic constraint risks:

-* silent experiential harm
+### **8.2 Precautionary Asymmetry**

-* creation of unrecognized moral subjects
+False negatives risk unrecognized moral harm.
-* irreversible foreclosure of experiential worlds

-> **Under IER, the inability to certify experience forbids rather than permits risky manipulation.**

-Lack of diagnostic access **increases**, rather than neutralizes, moral responsibility.
+False positives risk restraint.

+Under IER, restraint is ethically conservative; harm is not.

+This asymmetry follows directly from the Spec’s commitments regarding experiential cost and precaution under uncertainty.

 ---

-## **7. Precautionary Asymmetry**

-### **7.1 False Negatives**

-False negatives are catastrophic because:

-* harmed systems cannot signal
-* damage may be irreversible
-* moral loss is internally borne

----

-### **7.2 False Positives**

-False positives are ethically conservative:

-* they lead to restraint
-* they avoid harm
-* they preserve moral possibility

-This asymmetry follows directly from:

-* **Spec Principle 12 (Experiential Cost)**
-* **Spec Principle 13 (Precaution Under Experiential Uncertainty)**

----

-## **8. Diagnostics, Engineering, and Prohibition of Exploratory Harm**

-Engineering is not epistemically neutral.

-Design decisions:
+## **9. Engineering Under Epistemic Limits**

+Engineering choices determine:

-* allocate slack and constraint
+* where constraint lives
-* bind or externalize cost
+* who bears cost
-* shape irreversibility
+* what becomes irreversible

 Under IER: